 As time passes, detailed memories about a transaction or event can become unreliable — or sometimes be altogether forgotten.
 Having written observations created at the time an event occurred will mostly be regarded as reliable evidence.
 In fact, in the case of litigation, contemporaneous memoranda are often accepted as an accurate record of events.

 DEFINITION: Contemporaneous memorandum or documentation – a note written at the time of an event and stored in the transaction or client file.

 Brokers should keep a file for each transaction or significant client event.
 Because it is difficult to anticipate problems that might arise in the future, proper documentation of any action taken at the time an event happens is always an excellent first line of defense against liability.

 Here are some suggestions for real estate brokers to develop defensive recordkeeping practices and procedures:

 - Keep a phone log that summarizes all business calls.

 - Keep a complete transaction file that includes documentation of disclosures and disclaimers.

 - Keep dated records of the types of housing each prospective buyer asked to view, the kinds of housing options offered (manufactured, single-family, condominiums, etc.), and other services provided.

 - Send the seller written updates about property showing activity and the feedback.

-- Indicate on each correspondence who is receiving copies.
+- Indicate on each correspondence everyone who is receiving copies.